-The JCB is the most important administrative body of the Special Program.
+The Joint Coordinating Board (JCB) is the most important administrative body of the Special Program.
 For the purpose of coordinating the interests and responsibilities of the parties cooperating in the Special Program, it has the following functions:

-- Review and decide upon the planning and execution of the Special Program.
-For this purpose it keeps itself informed of all aspects of the development of the Special Program, and considers reports and recommendations submitted to it by the Standing Committee, the Executing Agency, and the Scientific and Technical Advisory Committee (STAC); - Approve the proposed plan of action and budget for the coming financial period, prepared by the Executing Agency and reviewed by the Standing Committee; - Review the proposals of the Standing Committee and approve arrangements for the financing of the Special Program in that period; - Review proposed longer-term plans of action and their financial implications.
-Review the annual financial statements submitted by the Executing Agency, as well as the audit report thereon, submitted by the External Auditor of the Executing Agency; - Review periodic reports which evaluate the progress of the Special Program toward the achievement of its objectives; - Endorse the proposals of the Executing Agency and the Standing Committee for STAC membership; - Consider such other matters relating to the Special Program as may be referred to it by any Cooperating Party.
+- review and decide upon the planning and execution of the Special Program.
+For this purpose it keeps itself informed of all aspects of the development of the Special Program, and considers reports and recommendations submitted to it by the Standing Committee, the Executing Agency, and the Scientific and Technical Advisory Committee (STAC); - approve the proposed plan of action and budget for the coming financial period, prepared by the Executing Agency and reviewed by the Standing Committee; - review the proposals of the Standing Committee and approve arrangements for the financing of the Special Program in that period; - review proposed longer-term plans of action and their financial implications, and review the annual financial statements submitted by the Executing Agency, as well as the audit report thereon, submitted by the External Auditor of the Executing Agency; - review periodic reports which evaluate the progress of the Special Program toward the achievement of its objectives; - endorse the proposals of the Executing Agency and the Standing Committee for STAC membership; - consider such other matters relating to the Special Program as may be referred to it by any Cooperating Party.